pupperpowell/orthodox-cafe-monorepo/STRUCTURE.md

 ## Backend

 The backend will determine the ambient audio mix based on Eastern Standard Time.
 In the future, more endpoints may be added.

+## Testing

+## Running in production

+First, bundle the frontend into a web ready bundle or whatever and figure out a way to then serve that bundle